celebrity

 The man said he complied out of fear and power imbalance but later realised he had been sexually assaulted.

 In another case, a woman identified as Jane Doe alleged that in 2004, Combs invited her and a friend to a hotel party, where he forced her friend to perform oral sex and threatened to kill them if they didn't comply.
-The Jane Doe also alleged the star raped her.
+Jane Doe also alleged the star raped her.

 Other lawsuits included claims from a security guard who alleged he was drugged and assaulted at a 2006 party, and a man who attended a 2021 party hosted by Combs, claiming he was drugged and assaulted by multiple men, including Combs.

 Another lawsuit involves an alleged assault at a Macy's flagship department store in Manhattan in 2008.
-The John Doe claimed he was confronted and forced to perform oral sex in the stockroom.
+John Doe claimed he was confronted and forced to perform oral sex in the stockroom.

 ADVERTISEMENT

-Morgan has since issued an apology.
+Morgan has since issued an apology for airing Wright's comments.

 "Their lawyers contacted us to say that those claims were totally false and have no basis in fact.
 And we've therefore complied with the legal request to cut them from the original interview.
 Editing interviews is not something we do lightly on a show called Uncensored.